 ING Bank Śląski S.A. offers a broad range of banking services rendered to individual and institutional clients in line with the scope of services outlined in the Bank's charter.
 The Bank runs operations both in the home currency and in foreign currencies.
 The Bank is also active in the domestic and foreign financial markets.
-As set out in Bank's Statutes, the duration of business of the Company is indefinite.
+Additionally, through subsidiaries the Group conducts leasing and factoring activity, operates real estate, leasing of real estate and advisory and acts as a financial intermediary as well as provides other financial services.
+The duration of business of the parent entity is indefinite.